AndrewLawrence80/WorldCup98/README.md

 # WorldCup98 Dataset - Download and Processing

+A gentle instruction about how to use the WorldCup98 Dataset.

 > **Note**: It takes a long time to rebuild nginx log and transfer it into csv format.
 I provide proceeding results after step [Group Request by Minute](#group-request-by-minute) in the repo.
 Feel free to use them.

 ## Download the Dataset